nktks/cloud-logging-exporter/README.md

 # cloud-logging-exporter
-`cloud-logging-exporter` is a command line tool to export file or stdin contents to Cloud Logging.
+`cloud-logging-exporter` is a command line agent tool to export file or stdin contents to Cloud Logging.

 # Install
 ```